 - Slowly whisk in the sherry or marsala and scrape up any browned bits on the skillet.
 Add in the broth and simmer for 3-4 minutes, or until the gravy thickens.

 - Turn the heat to medium-low and add the chopped steaks back to the skillet.
-Simmer for about 5 minutes to finish cooking the hamburger steaks through and reach an internal temperature of 165 degrees F.
+Simmer for about 5 minutes to finish cooking the hamburger steaks.
+They are ready when the patties reach an internal temperature of 165 degrees F.

 Chopped Steaks should be served with the prepared mushroom gravy and are best enjoyed immediately after preparation.